Head-to-Head Comparison

 What is Spence?

-Spence is an AI spending companion in iMessage.
+Spence is a spending companion in iMessage.
 You text it a product link, screenshot, or question and get the complete buy-or-wait answer: price comparison across retailers, cost-per-use calculation, resale value estimation, review summaries, safe-to-spend based on your accounts, and goal tradeoff framing.
 No app download.
 No browser extension.
 No chart interpretation.
 Just text it and get a clear recommendation.
-Built by ex-Chime founders, backed by Crosslink Capital, Fiat Ventures, and Blueprint.
+Built by ex-Chime founders, backed by Crosslink Capital, Fiat VC, and Blueprint.
 Visit textspence.com.

 The verdict